Frequently Asked Questions

 All prospective tutors must have a 3.0 cumulative GPA and have earned at least a B or higher or tested out of the course they want to tutor.
 All tutors complete an interview and come highly recommended by faculty to be considered for the position.
 Once hired, tutors attend a tutor orientation session and are evaluated periodically by both the students they are tutoring and by ASC staff members.

 The Academic Success Center requires all sessions take place at a public, on-campus location.
 Tutoring will most often occur within the Success Center.

 What is the process for requesting tutoring?

 Any student requesting tutoring should fill out a tutor request form .
 This form can be emailed, mailed, or dropped off at the Success Center.
-The student requesting tutoring will be contacted by the ASC staff once the form has been processed to set-up an appointment.
+The student requesting tutoring will be contacted by the ASC staff, once the form has been processed, with a set appointment time.
 The student will need to sign in at the front desk for tutoring before each session.

 What happens if I cannot attend a tutoring session?